ogata-k/fakes-gen-cli/README.md

     Paragraphs(from, to)

 ### Name
-    // When use furigana, you set true to furigana parameter.
+    // When use with_furigana, you set true to furigana parameter.
-    FirstName(furigana)
-    LastName(furigana)
-    FullName(furigana)
+    FirstName(with_furigana)
+    FirstNameFurigana
+    LastName(with_furigana)
+    LastNameFurigana
+    FullName(with_furigana)
+    FullNameFurigana

 ### Primitive
     // You can use from and to paramator such as Lorem.